 - how you felt at the time of the trauma.

-This is not the same as simply forgetting something.
+This isn’t the same as simply forgetting something.
 It is a memory ‘lapse’.
-This means you cannot access the memories at that time, but they are not permanently lost.
+This means you can’t access the memory at that time, but they are also not permanently lost.

 With dissociative amnesia you might still engage with other people, such as holding conversations.
-You might still remember other things, and live a normal life.
-But you might have flashbacks, unpleasant thoughts or nightmares about the things you struggle to remember.
+You might also still remember other things and live a normal life.
+But you might also have flashbacks, unpleasant thoughts or nightmares about the things you struggle to remember.

 You may have dissociative amnesia with dissociative fugue.
 This is where someone with dissociative amnesia travels or wanders somewhere else, related to the things they can’t remember.
 You may or may not have travelled on purpose.

-Dissociative identity disorder (DID) is sometimes called ‘Multiple Personality Disorder'.
-But we have called it DID in this section.
+Dissociative identity disorder (DID) is sometimes called ‘Multiple Personality Disorder.
+But we have called it DID on this page.

 You might find that your behaviour changes depending on which identity has control.
 You might also have some difficulty remembering things that have happened as you switch between identities.
 Some people with DID are aware of their different identities, while others are not.

 There is a lot of disagreement between researchers over the notion of DID.

 We think of someone with DID as having different identities.
 But some researchers think that that these are actually different parts of one identity which aren’t working together properly.

 They suggest that DID is caused by experiencing severe trauma over a long time in childhood.
 By experiencing trauma in childhood, you take on different identities and behaviours to protect yourself.
 As you grow up these behaviours become more fully formed until it looks like you have different identities.
 When in fact the different parts of your identity don’t work together properly.